 While Jim was being held as a prisoner, a story appeared in U.S. newspapers that he and his brother, Al, had managed to escape to the Soviet Union.
 This story was first circulated by ham radio operators.
 The story also gained credibility when the Soviet government failed to deny the story.
 It was only when his family received a POW postcard from Jim that they knew the story was not true.

 Jim returned home and was discharged on March 31, 1946.
 Since he had been in the National Guard when the Selective Service Act became law, he did not have to register on October 16, 1940.
-On April 3, 1946, Jim registered with Selective Service.
-The reason for this is not known.
+On April 3, 1946, Jim registered with Selective Service since he had not done so before the war.
 Jim worked for National Foundry in Melrose Park and resided in River Grove, Illinois.
 Jim Edwards passed away on November 9, 1993.

 The picture at the bottom of this page was taken while he was a Japanese POW.